-The statutory basis for this rule, entitled 3-1-1 Reasonable Inquiry and Tangible Net Benefit, is § 12-61-910.3, C.R.S.
+The statutory basis for this rule, entitled 3-1-1 Reasonable Inquiry and Tangible Net Benefit, is section 12-61-910.3, C.R.S.

-The notice proposes to update rule 3-1-1.
+This notice proposes to update rule 3-1-1.

 Section 12-61-904.5, C.R.S., states that mortgage loan originators shall have a duty of good faith and fair dealing in all communications and transactions with a borrower.
-Section 12-61-904.5(1)(b), C.R.S., requires mortgage loan originators to make a reasonable inquiry concerning the borrower's current and prospective income, existing debts and other obligations, and any other information known to the mortgage loan originator and, after making such inquiry, to make his or her best efforts to recommend, broker, or originate a residential mortgage loan that takes into consideration the information submitted by the borrowers.
-Additionally, section 12-61-904.5(1)(a), C.R.S., prohibits mortgage loan originators from recommending or inducing borrowers to enter into a transaction that does not have a reasonable, tangible net benefit to the borrower, considering all of the circumstances, including the terms of a loan, the cost of a loan, and the borrower's circumstances.
+Section 12-61-904.5(1)(b), C.R.S., requires mortgage loan originators to make a reasonable inquiry concerning the borrower's current and prospective income, existing debts and other obligations, and any other information known to the mortgage loan originator.
+After making such an inquiry, a mortgage loan originator must make his or her best efforts to recommend, broker, or originate a residential mortgage loan that takes into consideration the information submitted by the borrowers.
+Additionally, section 12-61-904.5(1)(a), C.R.S., prohibits mortgage loan originators from recommending or inducing borrowers to enter into a transaction that does not have a reasonable, tangible net benefit to the borrower, including the terms of a loan, the cost of a loan, and the borrower's circumstances.
 After consulting with industry leaders, the Division has learned that there is uncertainty in the marketplace regarding the impact of these new provisions, specific to mortgage products and various documentation types.
-Documentation types include, but are not limited to: stated income; no income verification; no income disclosure; no asset verification; and no asset disclosure.
+Documentation types include, but are not limited to: stated income, no income verification, no income disclosure, no asset verification, and no asset disclosure.

-The mortgage lending community is uncertain if the aforementioned provisions prohibit non-traditional mortgage products and documentation types, since these provisions are new and have not been interpreted by the Division of Real Estate.
+The mortgage lending community is uncertain if the aforementioned provisions prohibit non-traditional mortgage products and documentation types, since these provisions are new and have not been interpreted by the Board of Mortgage Loan Originators.
 This uncertainty could negatively impact the availability of mortgage credit to consumers.
-Due to the recent rise in foreclosures, the decline of the subprime market, and the closing of lenders on a national scale, the Division must adopt rules to clarify the new provisions in an effort to limit further reductions in mortgage credit.
-The purpose of this rule is to clarify uncertainties regarding reasonable inquiry and reasonable, tangible net benefit.
+Due to the recent rise in foreclosures, the decline of the subprime market, and the closing of lenders on a national scale, the Board must adopt rules to clarify the new provisions in an effort to limit further reductions in mortgage credit.
+The purpose of this rule is to clarify uncertainties regarding reasonable inquiry and tangible net benefit.